 How will the project benefit the community involved?

 How will it provide a meaningful life experience for the applicant(s)?

 How could it be an inspiration or catalyst for other young people looking to make a positive impact?

-Mentors could be from one of the partner organizations listed below or a teacher, social worker, counselor, minister or other professional.
-They help complete the award application as well as filling out the mentor section of the form.
+Mentors could be a teacher, social worker, counselor, minister or other professional.
+They help complete the grant application as well as filling out the mentor section of the form.
 Depending on the applicant’s age, experience and the complexity of the project they may also play an ongoing role in helping turn the project into a reality.
 This role (if any) should be made clear in the application.

 For assistance or further information contact email@example.com